Micromeda/pygenprop/README.md

 Features
 --------

-At its core, the library contains four major components:
+At its core, the library contains five major components:

-- An object model for representing the Genome Properties database as an in-memory rooted direct acyclic graph.
+- An object model for representing the Genome Properties database as an in-memory rooted direct acyclic graph
-- A parser for Genome Properties database flat files.
+- A parser for Genome Properties database flat files
-- A parser for Genome Properties assignment long form files.
+- A parser for Genome Properties assignment long form files
-- A parser for InterProScan TSV files.
+- A parser for InterProScan TSV files
+- A results class which is used to assign genome properties to one or more organisms and compare assignments between multiple organisms

 Installation
 ------------